isabella232/media-analytics.en-1/help/sdk-implement/validation/test1-standard-playback.md

    * **AppMeasurement (Adobe Analytics) -** An RDC tracking server or CNAME that resolves to an RDC server is required for the Experience Cloud Visitor ID service.
 The analytics tracking server should end in `.sc.omtrdc.net` or be a CNAME.

-   * **Video Analytics (Heartbeats) -** This server always has the format `[namespace].hb.omtrdc.net`, where `[namespace]` is defined by your login company and is provided by Adobe.
+   * **Media Analytics (Heartbeats) -** This server always has the format `[namespace].hb.omtrdc.net`, where `[namespace]` is defined by your login company and is provided by Adobe.

    You need to validate certain key, universal variables across all tracking calls.

    * **ADOBE**

      **Adobe Visitor ID (`mid`):** The `mid` variable is used to capture the value set in the AMCV cookie.
 The `mid` variable is the primary identification value for both websites and mobile apps, and also indicates that the Experience Cloud Visitor ID service is set-up properly.
-It is found in both AppMeasurement and Video Analytics (VA) calls.
+It is found in both AppMeasurement and Media Analytics (MA) calls.

      **Heartbeat Play Call**